-Cisco Catalyst 2900 Series non-modular, managed Ethernet switches provide basic workgroup networking for small to midsize companies.
-These wire-speed desktop switches offer IOS Software functions for simple mixed-media traffic control at the network edge.
-The Catalyst 2940 Series fixed-configuration switches are compact, entry-level devices with 8 Ethernet ports plus a single built-in Fast or Gbit Ethernet uplink.
-They can be installed outside the wiring cabinet in space-constrained office spaces like on or under a worker's desk or in a classroom.
+Catalyst 2900 Series fixed-configuration, managed 10/100 Ethernet switches provide basic small-group connectivity for small to medium-sized businesses (SMBs).
+These wire-speed desktop switches offer Cisco IOS Software features for simple mixed-media traffic support at the edge of the network.
+The Cisco Catalyst 2940 Series fixed-configuration switches are compact, stackable devices with eight Fast Ethernet connections and one integrated Fast or Gigabit Ethernet uplink.
+They can be deployed outside the wiring cabinet in space-constrained locations such as on a user's desk or in a conference room.

-The Cisco Catalyst 2960-S Series are fixed switches designed for small businesses and branches.
-Current models incorporate 24 or 48 1Gb Ethernet ports, four 1GE or two 10-Gigabit uplinks, and deliver throughput as high as 176 Gbps.
-Cisco's FlexStack feature permits up to four 2960-S switches to be combined in a FlexStack stack to perform like a single switch that offers 40 Gbps of stacking performance and that reduces management costs with single-switch setup.
-Cisco's IPv6 First Hop Security (FHS) capability guards against IPv6 address theft and other threats.
+The Cisco Catalyst 2960-S Series are fixed switches designed for small companies and branches.
+Available versions offer either 24 or 48 10/100/1000 Ethernet ports, four 1GE or two 10-Gigabit uplink connections, and deliver throughput of 176 Gbps.
+Cisco's FlexStack feature permits up to four Catalyst 2960-S switches to be combined in a stack to act as a single switching unit that provides 40 Gbps of stacking performance and that reduces management costs because of single-switch configuration.
+Cisco's IPv6 First Hop Security capability guards networks against IPv6 address interception and other attacks.

 Cisco Catalyst 3560 Switches

-Cisco's Catalyst 3560 Series offers a robust array of features that permit network expandability and higher availability via IP routing as well as a full suite of STP improvements aimed to maximize availability in an access Layer LAN.
-Improvements to the conventional Spanning Tree Protocol, including Per-VLAN Spanning Tree Plus, and Uplink Fast, combined with innovations such as Flex Links Layer 2 interfaces, improve network uptime.
-Per-VLAN Spanning Tree Plus (PVST+) supports Layer 2 load balancing on redundant connections to exploit the additional bandwidth inherent in a redundant architecture.
+The Catalyst 3560 family switch offers a robust set of features that allow for network scalability and higher resilience through IP routing as well as a full complement of STP improvements aimed to increase throughput in a Layer 2 LAN.
+Enhancements to the conventional Spanning Tree Protocol, including Per-VLAN Spanning Tree Plus (PVST+), and Port Fast, as well as innovations like Flex Links interfaces, contribute to network efficiency.
+Per-VLAN Spanning Tree Plus (PVST+) supports Layer 2 traffic sharing on redundant links to efficiently use the extra bandwidth inherent in a redundant architecture.

-Important protocols including Open Shortest Path First (OPSF), Enhanced Interior Gateway Routing Protocol (EIGRP), Border Gateway Protocol (BGP), and static routing increase network scale; PIM improves resource utilization; and VRFLite secures data.
+Efficient protocols such as Open Shortest Path First (OPSF), Enhanced Interior Gateway Routing Protocol, BGP, and Policy Based Routing increase network capacity; Protocol Independent Multicast improves utilization of network resources; and VRFLite secures data.

-The Cisco Catalyst 3750 Series has the IP Base or the IP Services image.
-The IP Base image capabilities include industry-leading quality of service (QoS), rate-limiting, access control lists (ACLs), and basic static and RIP routing support.
-The IP Services image provides a broader selection of enterprise-grade features, including advanced built-in IP unicast and multicast routing.
+Cisco's Catalyst 3750 Series switch has the IP Base image or the Services image.
+The IP Base image capabilities include industry-leading quality of service (QoS), rate-limiting, ACLs, and basic static and RIP routing support.
+The IP Services image offers a richer set of enterprise-class functions, such as sophisticated hardware-based IP unicast/multicast routing.

-How Progent Can Help Your Business with Cisco Catalyst Series Switches
+Ways That Progent Can Assist Your Business with Cisco Catalyst Switches

-Progent can provide the remote or onsite support services of CCIE-certified consultants who have broad backgrounds delivering Catalyst switch solutions for small and midsize organizations, branches, campuses, data centers, Cloud networks, and service providers.
-Progent's practice areas include Cisco's Catalyst and Nexus lines of smart switches and Cisco's IOS, IOS-XR and NX-OS control software.
-Support services offered by Progent for Cisco Catalyst Series switches include proof-of-concept testing and validation, network analysis and monitoring, topology design, migrations and project management, network virtualization, wired and wireless convergence, network management, capacity planning, problem mitigation, disaster recovery preparedness, and information security testing and validation.
+Progent offers the online or onsite support services of CCIE-certified consultants who have extensive backgrounds providing Catalyst switch solutions for small and medium sized businesses, branches, enterprises, data centers, Cloud networks, and service providers.
+Progent's skills include Cisco's Catalyst and Nexus families of managed switches and Cisco's IOS and NX-OS operating systems.
+Services offered by Progent's experts for Cisco Catalyst switches include proof-of-concept testing and validation, network analysis, network architecture design, migrations and project management, virtualization, wired and wireless unification, management automation, performance optimization, troubleshooting, disaster recovery and business continuity preparedness, and data security and compliance testing and verification.

-If you need ultra high density or sub-microsecond latency switches for an enterprise-class data center, Progent can assist your organization to evaluate, plan, and implement a migration to Nexus Series switches.
-To learn about Progent's support services for Nexus Series switches, refer to Nexus Switch consulting offered by Progent.
-Progent can also help you to integrate Catalyst core switches with Cisco Meraki aggregation switches.
+In case you need the highest available density or sub-microsecond latency switches for a world-class data center, Progent can help you to evaluate, plan, and implement a transition to Cisco's Nexus family of switches.
+To find out about Progent's consulting and support services for Cisco's Nexus Series switches, see Cisco Nexus Switch consulting offered by Progent.
+Progent can also help you to connect Catalyst core switches with Cisco Meraki distribution switches.
 (See Cisco Meraki switch integration consultants.)

-For additional information about Progent's engineering help for Cisco technology, select a topic:
+To see additional information about Progent's engineering help for Cisco solutions, pick a subject:

-In order to ask Progent about engineering support for Cisco products, call 1-800-993-9400 or visit Contact Progent.
+In order to contact Progent about engineering expertise for Cisco networking, phone 1-800-993-9400 or go to Contact Progent.